 (d) Excretory functions as part of or in connection with any of the activities set forth in (a) through (c) above.
 (Added March 22, 1993, ZA 93-03-01)

-[98] Story.
-That portion of a building, other than a cellar, included between the surface of the floor and the ceiling above it.
+Sporting Goods.
+An establishment primarily engaged in the retail sale of equipment for participation in sports, such as tennis rackets, baseball gloves, golf clubs, and athletic apparel.

+Story.
+A space in a building between the surface of any floor and the surface of the next floor above, or if there is no floor above, then the space between such floor and the ceiling or roof above.
+Where the floor level of the first story is at least five feet below the adjoining finished grade, the space shall not be counted as a story.

-[99] Street.
+Street.
 A public or private thoroughfare which affords the principal means of access to abutting property.